 7 The ACS covers the 50 United States, and a separate survey called the Puerto Rico Community Survey (PRCS) covers Puerto Rico.
 The US Virgin Islands and the Pacific Islands (American Samoa, Commonwealth of the Northern Mariana Islands, and Guam) are not covered by the ACS or PRCS.
 Detailed demographic and socioeconomic information covering these island areas have been collected by a special Long Form survey conducted in conjunction with the 2010 Decennial Census.
-Our special data tabulations for these regions have not been released by Census.
-For FY 2014 median family income calculations, HUD continues to use the change in the national median income between the 2000 Decennial Census and the latest ACS data as the update factor for the US Virgin Islands and the Pacific Islands.
+Our special data tabulations for these regions were recently released by Census and will be released with the FY 2016 Fair Market Rent and then the FY 2016 median family income and income limit calculations.
+Separate rent and income data are available for American Samoa, the Commonwealth of the Northern Mariana Islands, and St. Johns, VI; previously only data in the Pacific Islands was available for Guam and St. Johns received the same income as for St. Thomas.

-became available, for use in the FY 2011 MFI estimates.
+As mentioned above, HUD uses the 2008-2012 5-year ACS data in the calculation process for the FY 2015 MFIs.
+Specifically, for each metropolitan area, subarea of a metropolitan area, and non-metropolitan county, 5-year ACS data is used as the new basis for calculating MFI estimates.
+This is the way it has been done since the 5-year ACS data first became available, for use in the FY 2011 MFI estimates.
 In areas where there is a valid 1-year ACS survey median family income result, HUD endeavors to use this data as well to take advantage of more recent survey information.
 By using both the 5-year data and the 1-year data, where available, HUD is establishing a new basis for MFI estimates while also capturing the most recent information available.

-MFI estimates are based on the most currently available data, but the delay in collecting and reporting the survey data mean that 2011 ACS income data is used for FY 2014 estimates that have an as-of date of mid-2011.
-The CPI is used to bring the income data from 2011 to the end of 2012.
-A new and annually revised trend factor based on historic patterns of nominal income growth is used to inflate the estimate from the end of 2012 to April, 2014.
-This new trend factor of 0.98 percent is based on the annual average growth in incomes as measured by the 2006 and 2011 1-year ACS; previously HUD used a 3 percent trend factor that was based on the annual average growth in incomes between the 1990 and 2000 decennial censuses.
+MFI estimates are based on the most currently available data, but the delay in collecting and reporting the survey data mean that 2012 ACS income data is used for FY 2015 estimates that have an as-of date of mid-2012.
+A new and annually revised trend factor based on the CBO forecast of CPI is used to inflate the estimate from mid-2012 to April, 2015 (or mid FY 2015).